 Some users install the latest version but leave the outdated version as it is, so their systems become vulnerable to attack.

-Do I Need to Uninstall Older Versions of Java from Computer?
+Do I Need to Uninstall Older Versions of Java From My Computer?

 We recommend using the latest version of Java and uninstalling older versions from your systems.
 As mentioned earlier, older versions pose a severe security risk.